 What Shocks Do

 Despite what many people think, conventional shock absorbers do not support vehicle weight.
 Instead, the primary purpose of the shock absorber is to control spring and suspension movement.
 This is accomplished by turning the kinetic energy of suspension movement into thermal energy, or heat energy, to be dissipated through the hydraulic fluid.

-- Brake dive and Acceleration squat
+- Brake dive and acceleration squat

 Shock absorbers work on the principle of fluid displacement on both the compression and extension cycle.
-A typical car or light truck will have more resistance during its extension cycle then its compression cycle.
+A typical car or light truck will have more resistance during its extension cycle than its compression cycle.
 The compression cycle controls the motion of a vehicle's unsprung weight, while extension controls the heavier sprung weight.